Tinkadoo/tang-goodies-site/README.md

-# 🎀 Tang Shop
+# 🎀 Tang Goodies

-**Tang Shop** is a kid business created by Zitang — a curious and creative young maker.
+**Tang Goodies** is a kid business created by Zitang — a curious and creative young maker.
 While Tangtang focuses on designing fun products like custom pins, the website was proudly built by her mom to support and showcase her entrepreneurial journey.

 ---